 - Filter low volume coins and multi-algo pools;

-- Load data from hardware database (if the speeds are available).
+- Load data from the hardware database (if the speeds are available).

 Let’s say that we want to see the mining calculator results for your GPU rig with 6 x Radeon VII.

 - Custom dataset name can be: 6 x Radeon VII;

 - Click AMD under algorithms;

 - Decide if you want to include low volume coins and multi-algo pools;

 - Enter 6 and select AMD Radeon VII from the dropdown menu.

 You can use the calculator the same way for any of the GPUs or ASIC miners.
 If you see that our numbers are different than what you have reached on your mining setup, you can always edit the speeds and the power consumptions - even after you have already clicked Calculate (by editing the dataset).

 On the results page, you will see all coins, algorithms, estimated rewards, estimated costs, estimated profit, and the software on which mining the coin is available (ASIC, msOS, or Windows).